Education in Mexico: Education, post-1940

 The SNTE grew to be the largest labor union in Latin America, and its head, Elba Esther Gordillo considered the most powerful woman in Mexican politics.
 The lack of democracy within the teachers' union has been as a source of conflict.
 Also a source of conflict is union opposition to reforms that undercut union power over teaching positions.
 In 2012, some teachers from rural areas, specifically, from Michoacan and Guerrero states, opposed federal regulations that prevented them from automatic lifetime tenure, the ability to sell or will their jobs, and the teaching of either English or computer skills.
 Gordillo, head of the SNTE since 1989, was arrested in 2013 as she got off her private airplane in Toluca airport, and charged with corruption.

 School attendance has increased over the years.
 In 1950, Mexico had only three million students enrolled in education.
 In 2011, there were 32 million enrolled students.
 The 1960 national census illustrates the historically poor performance of the Mexican educational system.
-As to all Mexicans over the age of five, the census found 43.7% had not completed one year of school, 50.7% had completed six years or less of school, and only 5.6% had continued their education beyond six years of school.
+For Mexicans over the age of five, 43.7% had not completed one year of school, 50.7% had completed six years or less of school, and 5.6% had continued their education beyond six years of school.

 In 2015, 96.2% of six to fourteen year-olds attended school, up from 91.3% in 2000.
-The state with the highest attendance rate was Hidalgo (97.8%) and the state with the lowest was Chiapas (93%).
-In the same year, 63% of three to five year-olds attended preschool or kindergarten, up from 52.3% in 2010.
-Also in 2015, 44% of 15 to 24 year-olds attended secondary or tertiary school, an increase from 32.8% in 2000.
+The state with the highest attendance rate was Hidalgo (97.8%).
+The state with the lowest was Chiapas (93%).

+According to the 2020 Population and Housing Census, school attendance among children aged 6 to 14 years reached 97.5% nationwide in 2020.

 In 2004, the literacy rate was at 97% for youth under the age of 14 and 91% for people over 15, placing Mexico at the 24th place in the world rank according to UNESCO.
 In 2018, Mexico's literacy rate was 94.86%, up from 82.99% in 1980, with the literacy rates of males and females being relatively equal.

 In February 2019, the SEP commemorated the establishment of the program for free textbooks with a publication noting the inclusion of art by Mexicans in successive textbook editions.

 The National Autonomous University of Mexico ranks 103th in the QS World University Rankings, making it the highest ranked university in Mexico, after it comes the Monterrey Institute of Technology and Higher Education as the highest ranked private school in Mexico and 158th worldwide in 2019.
 Private business schools also stand out in international rankings.
 IPADE and EGADE, the business schools of Universidad Panamericana and of Monterrey Institute of Technology and Higher Education respectively, were ranked in the top 10 in a survey conducted by The Wall Street Journal among recruiters outside the United States.